-Athletes who participate in such sports as ice hockey, soccer, football, golf and ballet are at higher risk of developing a hip labral tear.
-Structural abnormalities of the hip also can lead to a hip labral tear.
+Athletes who participate in sports such as ice hockey, soccer, football, golf and ballet are at higher risk of developing hip labral tears.
+Structural problems of the hip also can lead to a hip labral tear.

 When to see a doctor

 Seek medical attention if symptoms worsen or don't improve within six weeks.

 The cause of a hip labral tear might be: